-When shooting outdoors, always remember that the natural light will be softest during sunrise or when the sun is setting.
+When shooting outdoors or in an outdoor photo studio, always remember that the natural light will be softest during sunrise or when the sun is setting.
 However, this doesn't mean you can't shoot at any other time of the day; you'll just need to be creative with your artificial lighting.

 When choosing a landscape, consider the possibility of tourists, passersby, or bystanders walking into you during the shoot.
 So, choose a discreet location, especially for couples' boudoir photoshoot ideas.